Tracking your macros is important while trying to remain in Ketosis. Here they are for one serving of this recipe.

 While the crust is baking, melt the butter in a small saucepan over medium heat.
 Add the garlic and saute just until fragrant.

-Add the heavy cream, cream cheese, Italian seasoning, and dried minced onions.
+Add the heavy cream, cream cheese, dried minced onions, Italian seasoning, and Parmesan cheese.
 Whisk until smooth.
 Remove from heat and set aside.

 Pour the white sauce onto the pre-baked crust.
 Spread evenly almost all the way to the edge (leave very little edge on the crust, if any at all).
 Add the diced artichokes, chicken, bacon, and spinach.
 Top with as much or as little mozzarella as you like.
 Sprinkle on some extra Parmesan (optional).